Juniata Iron Works

+The Juniata Iron Works, also known as the Hatfield Iron Works, is a national historic district that is located in Porter Township in Huntingdon County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1990.

+History and architectural features

-Juniata Iron Works, also known as the Hatfield Iron Works, is a national historic district located at Porter Township in Huntingdon County, Pennsylvania.
-It consists of six contributing buildings associated with a former ironworks: two ironmaster's mansions, a store and post office, a grist mill, and two workers houses.
+This district consists of six contributing buildings that are associated with a former ironworks: two ironmaster's mansions, a store and post office, a grist mill, and two workers houses.
 The first ironmaster's mansion was built in 1841, and is a 2 1/2-story brick house with a rear ell.
 The second ironmaster's mansion dates to 1867, and is a 2 1/2-story brick house with a rear ell.
-It features a Federal style main entrance.
-The store and post office has a brick first story and frame second story and houses a bed and breakfast.
+It features a Federal-style main entrance.
+The store and post office has a brick first story and frame second story, and houses a bed and breakfast.
 The 3 1/2-story grist mill was built in 1856.
-The buildings are associated with a historic iron furnace first developed on the south side of the Frankstown Branch of the Juniata River.
+The buildings are associated with a historic iron furnace that was first developed on the south side of the Frankstown Branch of the Juniata River.
 The complex moved to the north side in the late-1840s.
 The iron works closed in the mid-1870s and the machinery dismantled.

 It was listed on the National Register of Historic Places in 1990.